Table of Contents Contents

 An appeal qualifies for the informal procedure if the loss amount isn’t more than $50,000, if the disputed amount of your federal tax and penalties isn’t more than $25,000 (per assessment) or if the interest on tax & penalties is the only thing up for dispute.

-A judge hears the appeal within 180 days of submission and, once the appeal hearing has occurred, judgement is made within 90 days.
+A judge hears the appeal within 180 days of submission, and once the appeal court hearing has occurred, a final decision is made within 90 days.

 Spring Financial is here to help you make the most of your tax refund.
 With simple tips, we can help get you on the path to a better financial standing.